 A fire district shall prepare an annual budget that contains detailed estimated expenditures for each fiscal year and that clearly shows salaries payable to employees of the district.
 The budget summary shall be posted in three public places and a complete copy of the budget shall be published on the district's official website for twenty days before a public hearing at a meeting called by the board to adopt the budget.
 Copies of the budget shall also be available to members of the public on written request to the district.
 Following the public hearing, the district board shall adopt a budget.
-A complete copy of the adopted budget shall be posted in a prominent location on the district's official website for at least sixty months.
+A complete copy of the adopted budget shall be posted in a prominent location on the district's official website within seven business days after final adoption and shall be retained on the website for at least sixty months.
 For any fire district that does not maintain an official website, the fire district may comply with this subsection by posting on a website of an association of fire districts in this state.
 ARS 48-805.2(a)

 Pursuant to ARS 48.805.2(d), all fire districts are required to submit certain information accompanying the budget which has been certified to by the chairman and clerk of the District Board.
-The budget and the accompanying certification are required to be submitted to the County Board of Supervisors no later than August 1^{st} of each year.
+The budget and the accompanying certification are required to be submitted to the County Board of Supervisors no later than August 1st of each year.